CODE OF CIVIL PROCEDURE IN ICELAND

 REQUIREMENTS OF LEGAL DOCUMENTS IN ICELAND

-Nevertheless, the same demands for extensive pleadings in both straightforward and convoluted matters will not be made.
-Since no one can move to dismiss in an ex-parte process, the judge's role will be somewhat different.
+Nevertheless, the same demands for extensive pleadings in straightforward and convoluted matters will not be made.
+Since no one can move to dismiss in an ex-parte process, the judge’s role will be somewhat different.
 Although the judge must address issues of proper pleading and reject claims without merit, he or she must be careful not to defend a defendant who chooses not to mount a defense.
 Pleadings in such a case must adhere to the critical criterion that the papers submitted and the pleadings in the summons be consistent.

 JURISDICTION IN ICELAND

-Whether or whether complaints are subject to the jurisdiction of Icelandic courts may be determined by examining the applicable international civil process and venue terms in the relevant agreements.
+Whether or not complaints are subject to the jurisdiction of Icelandic courts may be determined by examining the applicable international civil process and venue terms in the relevant agreements.
 Even so, provisions excluding complaints from the jurisdiction of Icelandic courts must be narrowly construed, especially when domestic parties are involved.
 It should be noted that a private process service agency like Undisputed Legal is experienced in serving papers across the globe.
 We are very familiar with the domestic legal requirements of Iceland and the Hague Service Convention.

 The party presenting a document is responsible for providing the required number of copies and providing copies to the other parties in the case, as directed by the court.
 After the matter has been resolved, the original or a copy of any documents supplied by either party may be returned to the requesting party; if the original is returned, a copy may be retained.
 Original papers must not be disclosed while a case is pending unless all parties agree to do so or if the court determines that they may be released on condition that photocopies be substituted for the originals.